tdeheurles/coreos-vagrant/README.md

 - I started some documentation [here](https://github.com/tdeheurles/docs/tree/master/cygwin) to use cygwin instead of cmd.exe

 ### Config gcloud && kubectl
-Control :
+CHeck :
 - You are now inside you're CoreOs.
 You are the user `core`.
 - Control that docker is ok with a `docker ps`

-Now we get in gcloud using the [gcloud-tools](https://github.com/tdeheurles/gcloud-tools) container.
+Now we will get in gcloud using the [gcloud-tools](https://github.com/tdeheurles/gcloud-tools) container.
 I added some functions and alias (shortcuts) to simplify the usage.

 Here are some :